adamosoftware/Postulate.Orm/README.md

 # Postulate ORM

-Postulate is a lightweight code-first ORM for SQL Server made with [Dapper](https://github.com/StackExchange/Dapper).
-It offers simple, robust CRUD operations, some extras like [change](https://github.com/adamosoftware/Postulate.Orm/wiki/Change-Tracking) and [delete](https://github.com/adamosoftware/Postulate.Orm/wiki/Delete-Tracking) tracking, and uniquely -- a very convenient way to synchronize your model classes to your database using an .exe run in your build event.
+Postulate is a lightweight code-first ORM made with [Dapper](https://github.com/StackExchange/Dapper) for .NET's `IDbConnection` interface.
+It offers simple, robust CRUD operations, some extras like [change](https://github.com/adamosoftware/Postulate.Orm/wiki/Change-Tracking) and [delete](https://github.com/adamosoftware/Postulate.Orm/wiki/Delete-Tracking) tracking, and uniquely -- a very convenient way to synchronize your model classes to your database.

+Nuget package status:
+- **Postulate.Orm** version 0.9.220 targets SQL Server.
+The Schema Merge feature works for SQL Server only.
+To add MySql support, I started a couple new packages:
+- **Postulate.Orm.SqlServer** version 1.0.3*-beta* uses a new Schema Merge archictecture refactored to support MySql, and a new WinForms merge UI app is in progress that will eventually support both SQL Server and MySql.
+- **Postulate.Orm.MySql** version 1.0.3*-alpha* supports CRUD operations, and has no schema merge capability yet.

 I created Postulate because I don't like Entity Framework migrations, I'm not wild about Linq as a total replacement for SQL, I think EF is overly ambitious in scope, and I don't agree with its conventions regarding inheritance and primary/foreign keys.
 I prefer a data access layer that is thinner and targeted to SQL Server.
 Postulate is written for `IDbConnection`, so it may theoretically target a wide range of back-ends, but the schema merge feature works only for SQL Server.
 (There is a MySql project [here](https://github.com/adamosoftware/Postulate.Orm.MySql).)